 Sami has advised and represented clients on disputes in a broad range of industry sectors, including oil and gas, banking, real estate, defence, travel, media, and construction.

+Sami has spent a decade in the Middle East, based in Dubai.
 Before relocating to Dubai, Sami worked in Freshfields’ Paris office, and in London.

 - Representing a leading global technology company in a DIFC-LCIA arbitration under distribution agreements with a Middle Eastern distributor.

 - Representing a group of individual investors in arbitrations under the OIC treaty and a BIT involving a Middle Eastern State.